Cold Stratifying Seeds in 7 Days: Two Fridge Methods for Seed Stratification

 7) Alternate between fridge and freezer for 7 days, checking your seeds daily.
 Add additional water if required.
 If the seeds start to germinate, remove all of them from the fridge and plant.

-6) Either at the end of your stratification period, or when your seeds begin to germinate (whichever comes first), plant your seeds, along with the mix as well if you'd like.
+6) Either at the end of your stratification period, or when your seeds begin to germinate (whichever comes first), plant your seeds, along with the vermiculite or perlite if you wish.
+No need to separate the seeds from the mixture.

 Don't worry if some or none of the seeds germinate by the end of the stratification period, many species don't at all.
 Plant your seeds indoors under a grow light or in a full sun window, or in a prepared seedbed outdoors.
-In terms of when to plant in the spring, many wildflower seedlings are frost tolerant, but it's overall best to wait until the risk of frost is past since this will ensure the healthiest plants.
-In most Canadian regions this is the beginning of June at the earliest.
+In terms of when to plant in the spring, many wildflower seedlings are frost tolerant, but it's overall best to wait until the risk of frost has passed since this will ensure the healthiest plants.

 7) Care for your seeds as prescribed on your seed packs and enjoy watching them grow.